gem5/gem5-resources/src/gpu/hip-samples/README.md

 Individual programs can be made by specifying the name of the program

+By default, the apps are built for all supported GPU types (gfx801, gfx803).
-By default, this code builds for gfx801, a GCN3-based APU.
-This can be overridden by specifying `-e HCC_AMDGPU_TARGET=<target>` in the build command.
+This can be changed by editing the --amdgpu-target argument in the Makefile.

 ## Pre-built binary